marxanweb/general/README.md

 ## Sample client applications for developers
 Some example applications that use the marxan-server services are included in this folder.
 Start page [here](https://andrewcottam.github.io/marxan-web/client-apps/).

+## Sample test data for using in unit tests
+Data for testing te app including shapefiles and other stuff